Three Cousins, Abbeville, Alabama, 2005

-Agee and Evans examined sharecropper life in the Black Belt region of Alabama while completely ignoring the majority Black population.
-Their project was a blend of journalism, art, and to some degree voyeurism.
+Agee and Evans examined sharecropper life in the Black Belt region of Alabama.
+Their project a blend of journalism, art, and to some degree voyeurism.
 Thirty-three years earlier, traveling across the same region Du Bois wrote a series of essays describing a “color line” and “veil” as metaphors for the social, cultural, and psychological separation between these Black and White communities—divisions reflected in Let Us Now Praise Famous Men.
-Despite the remarkable photography it was as if the Black community did not exist.
-A 100 years later these communities exist in a "news desert" where issues they confront are ignored and undocumented by local media.
-Like Dubois observed there remain two completely different psychological realities separated by race each forming a cultural landscape.
+DuBois had read the succinct description of the physical landscape of the black belt region by Olmsted on the eve of the Civil War and understood the condition of slaves before emancipation.
+Despite the remarkable photography of Walker Evans in Let Us Now Praise Famous Men it was as if the Black community did not exist.
+A 100 years later the descendants of these communities, now having migrated to town, exist in a "news desert" where issues confronted are ignored and undocumented.
+Like Dubois observed, there remain two completely different psychological realities separated by race each forming the cultural landscape.

 This collection of images and videos stands as testament to their continued struggle and existence.